ghosind/Jekyll-Paper/README.md

 Jekyll Paper is a simple Jekyll theme, and it is aim to helping you to create your own blog by the easiest way.
 Jekyll Paper was designed as a paper book style, giving the reader a sense of what it looked like to read a paper book.

+Github Pages version is also available in [Jekyll Paper for Github][jekyll-paper-github].

 ## Features

 - Responsive